markxp/codelab-build-pwa-polymer2/README.md

 Review the custom event 'setup-toolbar' - it has two properties: leftItemIcon and leftItemClickAction.
 When 'setup-toolbar' event is fired, the event object carries these two information and make the toolbar button useful.

+### step 9 building for production

+Build a polymer.json for prodution server.

+we eliminate app.yaml from "extraDependencies" because we are going to serve on firebase.